tada/pljava/src/site/markdown/use/variables.md

     setting, determining whether PL/Java will run
     [with security policy enforcement][policy] or
     [with no policy enforcement][unenforced], and those pages should be reviewed for the implications of the choice.
+Details vary by Java version; see [Available policy-enforcement settings by Java version][smprop].

 [pre92]: ../install/prepg92.html
 [depdesc]: https://github.com/tada/pljava/wiki/Sql-deployment-descriptor